0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

 ## Application output
 The application has a logging system and produces some output, all those things are in output directory. <br>
-Version V3 of the program produce output and leave it in output directory. <br />
-Version V4 is created to be executed on EC2-Instance, this one save the output into a zip file in a S3 bucket. <br />
+Version V4.3 is created to be executed on EC2-Instance, but also has a master for local execution. <br />
 In configuration.json there are parameters for bucket name and region, must change if you want use it on your EC2 instance. <br />
+Also is possible to disable saving data into S3, by edit the parameter in configuration.json <br />

 ## Version
-Version 4.2 works on EC2 instances, it can save the output into S3 bucket by setting the property on configuration.json <br />
+Version 4.3 works on EC2 instances with containers, it is the latest version.  <br />
-Also has a local master that can be executed locally for testing or debugging Version 2 works only locally, doesn't use containers.
+Version 2 works only locally, doesn't use containers.
 It can be used to check if the results are right.
+Obviously slower and less powerful. <br />
 ## Possible problem and how to solve
+### Algorithm takes too long
+If you are trying to analyze big graph and the program takes too long try to disable graph plotting <br />
+Is not optimized, it can take too long for large graph, is suggested to disable for more than 20 nodes. <br />

 ### Grpc file are missing
 To fix that must be installed protoc on your device. <br>
 If grpc files are missing go in  ' ./Mapper/mapper ' <br>